Mass-like invariants for asymptotically hyperbolic metrics: On the irreducible representations that appear in the classification

 Now $W$ can be written in terms of $h$ and we find that $W = -2\riem(h)$.
 The condition \eqref{eqLinEinstein} follows at once by the zero trace condition imposed on $W$ since this condition is nothing but the vanishing of the linearized Ricci tensor around the Minkowski metric taken with respect to $h$.

 We now want to identify a subrepresentation of the homogeneous polynomial solutions to the linearised Einstein equations with the property that it projects onto the set of Weyl tensors.
-A natural gauge condition in the context of gravitational waves is the so called de Donder's gauge condition,
+A natural gauge condition in the context of gravitational waves is de Donder's gauge condition, which requires that

 The gauge freedom that appears for the linearized Einstein equations is the action of infinitesimal isometries,